dddrrreee/cs49n-20spr/labs/0-blink/NOTES.md

      you do later.

    - Bring a micro-SD card reader or adaptor if its not built-in to your laptop.
-     SD cards are described: [SD](http://cs107e.github.io/guides) for a
+     The [CS107E guide on SD cards](http://cs107e.github.io/guides) is a great description (with pictures!).

    - Figure out where your SD card is mounted (usually on MacOS it is in `/Volumes` and on linux in `/media/yourusername/`).
-Figure out how to copy files to the SD card from the command line using `cp`, which is much much faster and better than using a gui (e.g., you can put it in a makefile, or use your shell to redo a command).
+Figure out how to copy files to the SD card from the command line using `cp`, which is much much faster and better than using a gui (e.g., you can put it in a `Makefile`, or use your shell to redo a command).
 For me,

-        cp kernel.img /media/engler/0330-444/
+        % cp kernel.img /media/engler/0330-444/
-        sync
+        % sync

-     will copy the file in `kernel.img` in the current directory to the top level of the SD card, the `sync` command forces the OS to flush out all dirty blocks to the stable media (SD card, flash drive, etc).
+     will copy the file in `kernel.img` in the current directory to the top level directory of the mounted SD card, the `sync` command forces the OS to flush out all dirty blocks to all stable media (SD card, flash drive, etc).
 At this point you can pull the card out.

+     Pro tip: ***do not emit either a `sync` or some file manager eject action*** if you do, parts of the copied file(s) may in fact not be on the SD card.
+(Why: writes to stable storage are slow, so the OS tends to defer them.)

    - For whatever shell (`tcsh`, `bash`, etc) you are using, figure out how to edit your `PATH` variable so that you can install binary programs in a local